-The structure of the Academy consists of three senior levels: the Trustees including the Principal, two Vice Principals and two Assistant Principals.
-An aim of this management structure is to distribute responsibility and accountability and to encourage involvement in decision making at all levels so that the Academy nurtures the talents of the entire staff to support continual improvement.
+The structure of the Academy consists of three senior levels: the Trustees including the Principal, two Vice Principals and three Assistant Principals.
+An aim of this leadership structure is to distribute responsibility and accountability and to encourage involvement in decision making at all levels so that the Academy nurtures the talents of the entire staff to support continual improvement.
+Members of the Leadership Team have a portfolio of responsibilities including academic and pastoral.

-The Trustees meet four times per year and are responsible for setting the Academy's policies, adopting the Academy Improvement Plan and budget, monitoring performance against these plans and making major decisions about the direction of the Academy including its curriculum, the achievement and welfare / well-being of students and members of staff.
+The Trustees meet four times per year and are responsible for setting and revising the Academy's policies, adopting the Academy Improvement Plan and budget, monitoring performance against these plans and making major decisions about the direction of the Academy including its curriculum, the achievement and welfare /well being of students and members of staff.

-The Principal and other members of the Leadership Team manage the Academy at an executive level, implementing the policies set by the Trustees and reporting back to them.
+The Principal and other members of the Leadership Team manage the Academy at an executive level, implementing the policies set by Trustees and reporting back to them.